Legislation

 Dear Members of Congress

-explains how the government can do so by actually getting out of the way of citizen led action, by letting those citizens issue their own money without it triggering taxation.
+This page1 spells out what the federal government can do to help citizens help themselves address many of the economic, environmental and social issues facing our society.
+It explains how the government can do so — by getting out of the way of citizen-led action and letting those citizens issue their own money, without triggering taxation.

 That change in taxation can be achieved either through legislation by Congress, the subject of this page, or via a Presidential Executive Order found here.2